veigaribo/qveen/docs/template_lib.md

 ### escapedouble :: string -> string -> string

-Will return a new string similar to the one in the second argument but with very character contained in the first string being preceded by itself.
+Will return a new string similar to the one in the second argument but with every character contained in the first string being preceded by itself.

 ```